Mission - Vision - Values

 A holistic approach

-The College aims to offer a broad and integrated program in a Christian context.
+The school aims to offer a broad and integrated program in a Christian context.
 Whilst using government curriculum frameworks and meeting all accreditation requirements, in broader terms, we see education as much more than just an academic endeavour - Peace Lutheran College seeks to develop students intellectually, socially, physically, emotionally and spiritually.

 Our Christian ethos